← Back to work

 Context-aware recommendations

-Move beyond overwhelming filter systems to offer guided, insight-driven experiences that prioritize clarity over raw listings.
+Move beyond overwhelming filters to guided, insight-driven experiences that prioritize clarity over raw listings.

 03

-Reduce cognitive load by prioritizing essential information — total cost, key amenities, and deal quality — over exhaustive detail.
+Reduce cognitive load by prioritizing total cost, key amenities, and deal quality over exhaustive detail.

 01

-Unexpected costs like last-minute fees aren't accounted for upfront.
-Users manually adjust budgets on-the-fly, creating stress and uncertainty throughout the entire planning process.
+Unexpected costs aren't accounted for upfront.
+Users adjust budgets on the fly, creating stress throughout planning.

 02

-Too much information makes it hard to balance quality vs. cost.
-Users bounce between multiple apps comparing options, leading to longer planning times and worse decisions.
+Too much information makes balancing quality vs. cost hard.
+Users bounce between apps comparing options.

 03